hammer-redhat/lightspeed-generated-playbooks/redis/README.md

 **Job hangs on "Clone git repository" in AAP:**
 - This happens when cloning a private repository without authentication
-- See [GITHUB_AUTH.md](GITHUB_AUTH.md) for how to configure GitHub token authentication
+- See [GIT_AUTHENTICATION.md](GIT_AUTHENTICATION.md) for how to configure GitHub token authentication
+- The playbook automatically configures git credentials when a token is provided
-- The playbook supports both SSH keys and HTTPS with tokens
+- Supports both SSH keys and HTTPS with tokens

 ## Security Best Practices